 What is mepolizumab?

-Will taking mepolizumab make it harder for me to get pregnant?
+I take mepolizumab.
+Can it make it harder for me to get pregnant?

 It is not known if mepolizumab can make it harder to get pregnant.

 Does taking mepolizumab increase the chance for miscarriage?